ccorprew22/Tic-Tac-Toe-App/README.md

 2. After winning a game, 1 point is added to your overall score.
 The opposite happens if you lose.
 3. Your rank is based on your score.

+# Bug Fixes
++ The board would crash when O player would win.
+That was fixed after handling a variable error in the server.

 ## Known problems and how I would address them in the future.
 1. For some reason, if you try to log in, the app will automatically disconnect you.
 I have only experienced this after quickly logging in right after opening the app.
 My guess is that the app is still processing the newly connected user, and needs at least 2-3 seconds to work properly.
 2. If a player joins in the middle of a game, the board will update for them after the next move made.
 I plan to send newly joined players the active board when connecting in the future.